wilsonliaows/docs/formulas/number-formulas.md

 # Number formulas
 In Ruby, Fixnum refers to integers, e.g. 9, 10, 11, while Float refers to decimals, e.g. 1.75.

 Workato supports a variety of number formulas.
 Formulas in Workato are whitelisted Ruby methods, and therefore not all Ruby methods are supported.
 You can always [reach out to us](contact-us.md) to add additional formulas to the whitelist.
 Syntax and functionality for these formulas are generally unchanged.
+Take note that most formulas will return an error and stop the job if it tries to operate on nulls (expressed as `nil` in Ruby), except for `present?`, `presence` and `blank?`.

 You can refer to the complete Ruby documentation for Fixnum (integers) [here](http://ruby-doc.org/core-2.3.3/Fixnum.html) as well as the Ruby documentation for Float (decimals) [here](http://ruby-doc.org/core-2.3.3/Float.html).